justynatrojniak/Bike_sharing_project_using_NN/README.md

 # Bike_sharing_project_using_NN

-I’ve built my own neural network from scratch in my_answers.py file.
+I’ve built my own neural network from scratch in my_answers.py file (later on, the content is imported to our notebook).

 Firstly, I created Neural Network class with the init function acommodating the number of input, hidden and output nodes.
 Next, I initialized the weights, defined the activation function and learning rate.